ppy/osu-wiki/wiki/Contests/o!bwc/2025/en.md

 ### Song selection

-- The songs and templates to map will be announced at the beginning of each round.
+- The songs and templates to map will be announced at the beginning of each round through the [Discord server](https://discord.com/invite/QGzz3n655u).